This post contains affiliate links (paid links).

 Two of my favorite recipes to serve tomato rice and beans alongside are my slow cooker pork tacos and 5 minute bean dip.

-What to Drink with Tomato Rice and Beans
+Drinks to Serve with Tomato Rice and Beans

 A refreshing tequila cocktail pairs well with tomato rice and beans.
-Try my (Not Quite a) Paloma for a soda-free grapefruit cocktail.
-Or shake up an elderflower margarita for a delicious twist on a classic cocktail.
+Try my Paloma for a soda-free grapefruit cocktail.
+Or shake up an elderflower margarita or spicy pineapple margarita for a delicious twist on a classic cocktail.

 Print the Recipe Card